caiquestow/influencers-quest/README.md

 - Built a working search and filtering system
 - Implemented responsive design for various screen sizes

+## Implementation Notes

+While the local development version included real-time Instagram data fetching using Python, the production demo uses mocked data to ensure stable demonstration of the UI and core functionality.
+This decision was made to prioritize reliable deployment and showcase the application's interface and workflow.
+In a production environment, this would be implemented using:
+- A proper backend service for Instagram data fetching
+- API rate limiting and caching
+- Proper error handling for external service dependencies

 ### Technical Decisions
 - Used mock data instead of direct API integrations to demonstrate functionality without external dependencies
 - Focused on creating a smooth user experience with immediate feedback